Cecafa Kagame Cup: 'We are coming' - Gor Mahia decide to compete in tournament

 "We look forward to receiving further details with regards to the kickoff dates, to enable us to make the necessary logistical preparations.
 We are thankful to the federation for the continued support and guidance."

-Simba SC opted not to participate in the competition and that leaves Tanzania with Azam FC and Yanga SC.
+Simba SC opted not to participate in the competition and that leaves Tanzania with Azam FC and Yanga SC as representatives.

 Editors' Picks